don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 Your Trusted Notary, Every Time!

-About Proactive Notary
+About Houston Proactive Mobile Notary

 With years of experience, we provide professional notary services at homes, offices, and hospitals, ensuring a trustworthy and convenient experience for our clients.

-Serving Greater Houston & Surrounding Areas
+Mobile Notary Services in Houston & Surrounding Areas

-Why would you leave your home or office to get a notary stamp when you simply call us to come to you?
-Our convenient mobile notary service allows you to schedule an appointment at your location, whether it's during your lunch break or between business meetings.
+Why travel for a notary stamp when we can come to you?
+Our Houston notary service allows you to schedule an appointment at your location, whether it's on your lunch break or between business meetings.
+We are proudly affiliated with nationally recognized notary associations, a testament to our commitment to the highest industry standards and continuous service excellence.

-Contact us during normal business hours after-hours
+Contact us during normal business hours, after-hours, weekends, and even holidays.

 Leave a voicemail message with the services you require and we will be in touch with your shortly.